Zudoku

 docker run -d --name buildkitd --privileged -v $HOME/.buildkit-cache:/var/lib/buildkit moby/buildkit:latest export KRAFTKIT_BUILDKIT_HOST=docker-container://buildkitd

-What's a Kraftfile?
+What's a Kraftfile

 spec: v0.6 runtime: python:3.12 rootfs: ./Dockerfile cmd: ["/usr/bin/python3", "/src/server.py"] labels: cloud.unikraft.v1.instances/scale_to_zero.policy: "on" cloud.unikraft.v1.instances/scale_to_zero.stateful: "true" cloud.unikraft.v1.instances/scale_to_zero.cooldown_time_ms: 1000

-The rootfs parameter simply tells kraft to use a Dockerfile in the same directory to build the root filesystem, and the cmd parameter which command to run when deployed (although you can also specify this in the Dockerfile).
+The rootfs parameter tells kraft to use a Dockerfile in the same directory to build the root filesystem, and the cmd parameter which command to run when deployed (although you can also specify this in the Dockerfile).

 kraft cloud deploy --log-level debug --log-type basic [...]

-D using metro=fra0 D using token=*** D cannot run because: no image specified deployer=image-name D using deployer=kraftfile-runtime D querying catalog local=true name=index.unikraft.io/razvan.unikraft.io/http-go-strace2:latest remote=false D found 0/66 matching packages in oci catalog D using packager=kraftfile-runtime D querying catalog arch=x86_64 local=true name=index.unikraft.io/official/base plat=kraftcloud remote=false version=latest D found 0/66 matching packages in oci catalog D querying catalog arch=x86_64 local=true name=index.unikraft.io/official/base plat=kraftcloud remote=true version=latest i found index.unikraft.io/official/base:latest-dbg (kraftcloud/x86_64) (6bd4542, 11c196e, 2.0 MB) D found 1/67 matching packages in oci catalog D saving manifest digest=sha256:6bd45428b8ecf667954cb8f829ee3f8f6f6f23fa0a0e7dc1aa27fcae39826f89 ref=index.unikraft.io/official/base:latest i building rootfs D using buildkit addr=docker-container://buildkitd version=v0.12.3
+D using metro=fra D using token=*** D cannot run because: no image specified deployer=image-name D using deployer=kraftfile-runtime D querying catalog local=true name=index.unikraft.io/razvan.unikraft.io/http-go-strace2:latest remote=false D found 0/66 matching packages in oci catalog D using packager=kraftfile-runtime D querying catalog arch=x86_64 local=true name=index.unikraft.io/official/base plat=kraftcloud remote=false version=latest D found 0/66 matching packages in oci catalog D querying catalog arch=x86_64 local=true name=index.unikraft.io/official/base plat=kraftcloud remote=true version=latest i found index.unikraft.io/official/base:latest-dbg (kraftcloud/x86_64) (6bd4542, 11c196e, 2.0 MB) D found 1/67 matching packages in oci catalog D saving manifest digest=sha256:6bd45428b8ecf667954cb8f829ee3f8f6f6f23fa0a0e7dc1aa27fcae39826f89 ref=index.unikraft.io/official/base:latest i building rootfs D using buildkit addr=docker-container://buildkitd version=v0.12.3

 kraft cloud inst logs <instance_name>